bloopybae/obsbot-control-linux/README.md

 A native Qt6 application for controlling OBSBOT cameras on Linux.
 Provides full camera control with an intuitive GUI while allowing simultaneous use with streaming/conferencing software.

+> **Acknowledgement**
+> This project started life as a fork of [aaronsb/obsbot-controls-qt-linux](https://github.com/aaronsb/obsbot-controls-qt-linux).
+Huge thanks to Aaron Beckelle and contributors for the original groundwork.
+The fork has since diverged and is now maintained here with a redesigned UI, improved preview flow, and ongoing updates.

 **Primary testing**: OBSBOT Meet 2
 **Also works with**: OBSBOT Tiny 4K (partial feature support - see [Compatibility](#compatibility))